boboboon/dual_autodiff/docs/md/usage.md

 ### Cython Methods for Arithmetic Operations

-Cython's `cdef inline` methods define the core operations $(\plus, \minus, \cross, \div)$ for dual numbers.
+Cython's `cdef inline` methods define the core operations $(+, -, \times, \div)$ for dual numbers.
 These methods are optimised with low-level C-like operations for speed.

 #### Addition